Patriots' Path Council: Summer Camp

+Other in-camp programs included high ropes COPE course, climbing tour, mountain biking, two 29 ft war canoes, Charley's Mountain hike and overnight, field archery, muzzle loader shooting and many others.

 Woapalanne Lodge

 The Order of the Arrow is served by Woapalanne Lodge.

 In 1999, the Boy Scouts of America oversaw a number of council mergers.
 In 2000, the Morris-Sussex Area Council (based in Denville, NJ) and the Watchung Area Council (based in Mountainside, N.J.) underwent such a merger, forming the Patriots’ Path Council – now based out of Cedar Knolls, N.J.

 As there can only be one lodge for every council, there were merger meetings between the two lodges (Allemakewink #54 and Miquin #68).
 Since it was a NOAC year, and Allemakewink was both celebrating its 70th anniversary and hosting a Section Conclave, it did not want to merge immediately.
 The merger committee decided it was best to merge the lodges in the following year.

 The merger committee wanted the number to be low because both prior lodges had lower numbers (#54 and #68) and wanted to incorporate elements of the two previous lodges into the new one.
 The name decided on was Woapalanne #43, roughly translating to “eagle”.
 The merger committee decided that the lodge color would be green, and that the totem would be an eagle with outlined feathers.
 In 2005, however, the totem was modified by the LEC to incorporate the eagle exclusively.

-The Winter Banquet was held that January at the Morristown Armory, the first time both lodges met as one.